-You’ve picked your destination; your tickets are printed, now it’s time to pack.
+You’ve picked your destination; your tickets are printed, and now it’s time to pack.
 But if you are anything like me, you’ll find it challenging to bring all your favourite beauty products along with you.

-I envy those travellers that sail through the airport with a half-empty plastic bag; those who can bring the bare minimum products with them on a holiday.
-To compound the challenge, I rarely travel with more than a hand luggage, and even if I do have the luxury of a checked suitcase, the quality of products such as perfume can be compromised when travelling in the harsh conditions in the plane’s hold.
+I envy those travellers that sail through the airport with a half-empty plastic bag; those who can bring the bare minimum of products with them on a holiday.
+To compound the challenge, I rarely travel with more than hand luggage, and even if I do have the luxury of a checked suitcase, the quality of products such as perfume can be compromised when travelling in the harsh conditions in the plane’s hold.

 So what’s a beauty product lover to do?
 Although I’ll still struggle to close that little plastic bag before every trip, I do have some tips I’ve picked up over the years for packing beauty products in your hand luggage:

 Not only will you usually get small, security-friendly sizes, but often these boxes contain products that are slightly more high-end than the ones you pick up from the tubs at your local chemist.
 Most importantly, there will often be perfume samples included, always the biggest beauty travel challenge!